Semi-autonomous Prosthesis Control Using Minimal Depth Information and Vibrotactile Feedback: Discussion

+While the laser scans were obtained from a depth camera for testing flexibility, the final solution aims to incorporate a custom-made light detection and ranging (LiDAR) or an indirect time-of-flight (ToF) sensor, such as a photonic mixer device (PMD) sensor.
+This transition would make the system more compact and enhance scan quality.
+The sensor could be integrated into the hand or socket and potentially simplified to fewer than four scans, though this would limit functionality and assistance for the prosthesis user (Sec.
+S.I.).

-Although crossing lasers have been previously employed for 3-D reconstruction using projected light \cite{Furukawa2009, he2017cross}, laser interference is a known challenge in the time-of-flight technology \cite{mcmanamon2012ladar}.
-However, mutual interference between laser scanners occurs mainly for co-planar setups \cite{kim2015mutual}, which is not the case in our hypothetical implementation.
-The interference can be either direct, when two different laser scanners face each other, or indirect when the light of one emitter is reflected and scattered from an object towards a second receiver \cite{kim2015mutual}.
-The scanning system for a prosthesis could be built using a sensor capable of emitting in multiple planes while using only a single detector.
-To avoid the indirect interference, in such a system, different laser light scans could be pulsed alternatively to reduce the light scattering effect (which may already be reduced as the laser scanners are not co-planar \cite{kim2015mutual}).
-Most laser interference problems are due to multiple off-the-shelf laser scanners using the same wavelength, usually at 905 nm as imposed by their manufacturer \cite{li2020driving}.
-Hence, if the laser scanners flash at different near-infrared wavelengths, the indirect interference can be mitigated \cite{sun2019siphotonics}.
+Although crossing lasers have been previously used for 3-D reconstruction with projected light \cite{Furukawa2009, he2017cross}, laser interference presents a challenge in ToF technology \cite{mcmanamon2012ladar}.
+This ToF technology has been widely used in other robotics areas such as localization and mapping \cite{kallasi2016keypoint}, automated inspection \cite{yamada2013road}, vehicle counting \cite{mogelmose2016wheels} or forestry \cite{jutila2007forest}.
+Yet, mutual interference primarily occurs in co-planar setups \cite{kim2015mutual}, which is not applicable to our proposed implementation.
+Interference can be direct, when two scanners face each other, or indirect, when light from one emitter reflects off an object and scatters toward a second receiver \cite{kim2015mutual}.
+The scanning system could utilize a sensor that emits in multiple planes with a single detector.
+To avoid indirect interference, different laser scans could be pulsed alternately, further reducing light scattering effects, especially since the scanners are not co-planar \cite{kim2015mutual}.
+Most interference issues stem from multiple laser scanners operating at the same wavelength, typically around 905 nm \cite{li2020driving}.
+By using different near-infrared wavelengths, we can mitigate indirect interference \cite{sun2019siphotonics}.